zutherb/AppStash/README.md

 ## Overview

-This application gives architects and developer an example how a microservice web application architecture can looks like.
+This application gives architects and developers an example how a microservice web application architecture can look like.
 The application is based on the **AngularJS Phone Catalog** and **MongoDB Pizza Shop**, which can be found on Github:
 - [AngularJS Phone Catalog Tutorial Application](https://github.com/angular/angular-phonecat)
 - [MongoDB Pizza Shop](https://github.com/comsysto/mongodb-onlineshop)